ssingle7/team-profile-generator/README.md

 * This app runs as a Node CLI to gather information about each employee.

-*There are also unit tests ran to help you build the classes necessary to export user information.
+* There are also unit tests ran to help you build the classes necessary to export user information.

-*This application is not fully functional and will require more testing and revisions to use the CLI to generate an HTML page that displays information about their team.
+* The project must prompt the user to build an engineering team, and that displays a nicely formatted team roster in browser.

  # Installation